arthabus/vue3-modal-dialogs/README.md

 1. An HTML element is inserted into the DOM automatically in 1.x.
     Then I create a new root Vue instance on it.
-This causes critical problem when using vue-modal-dialogs with vuex, vue-i18n, etc.
+This causes critical problem when using vue3-modal-dialogs with vuex, vue-i18n, etc.

     Remove all options in `Vue.use(ModalDialogs, ...)` and add a `<dialogs-wrapper>` component into the root component, typically `App.vue`,